zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 \end{aligned}
 $$

+Eqn.
+2b can be visualized as the microsurface collapsing onto the macrosurface, with the downward-facing microfacets canceling or occluding those below them.
 In the special case of a height field, $\small G_1(\bm{n}, \bm{m}) = 1$.

 {{< figure src="/img/micro/comparison.svg" caption="*Figure 5.
-Visible, front-facing area (red) and occluded, back-facing area (blue).*" >}}
+Visible, front-facing area (red) and occluded, back-facing area (blue) vs signed area (green).*" >}}

 For a continuous surface, *the visible projected area is greater or equal to the signed projected area*.
-This inequality stems from self-occlusion, which eliminates the (formerly negative) contribution of back-facing microfacets.
+This inequality stems from self-occlusion, which eliminates the (otherwise negative) contribution of back-facing microfacets.
 The two types of projected areas coincide if and only if the view angle is sufficiently steep, or the microsurface -- sufficiently short, so that the latter does not extend outside the volume swept by the macrosuface translated along the view vector.
-The difference of areas can be reduced by flattening or tiling the microsurface (see Fig. 5 above and Fig. 6 below); both methods effectively reduce its height relative to the dimensions of the macrosurface.
+The difference of the areas can be reduced by flattening or tiling the microsurface (see Fig. 5 above and Fig. 6 below); both methods effectively reduce its height relative to the horizontal dimensions.

 {{< figure src="/img/micro/tiling.svg" caption="*Figure 6.
-Visible area (red) and occluded area (blue).
-The entire visible area is front-facing; a part of the occluded area is not back-facing.*" >}}
+Visible area (red) and occluded area (blue) vs signed area (green).
+The entire visible area is front-facing; not all of the occluded area is back-facing.*" >}}

 Of course, as the view angle (measured w.r.t. the macrosurface normal) tends to 90 degrees, the signed projected area shrinks to zero, while the visible projected area becomes proportional to the height of the microsurface.
 This leads to one of the key assumptions of the microfacet theory: *a microsurface is infinitesimally tall*.
 This limitation is particularly apparent at grazing angles, and should be familiar to those familiar with bump and normal mapping.

 If we want to posit that Eqn.
 1a and 2a are equivalent, we must also prevent the signed projected area from turning negative by restricting the view angles to the range where $\small (\bm{v} \cdot \bm{n}) > 0$.
-In other words, *the observer is located above the macrosurface*.
+In other words, *the observer is located above the surface*.
 Otherwise, we must recompute the statistics for the undersurface.

 Typically, that is not done explicitly.
-For instance, it is easy to see that reversing the directions of both $\small \bm{n}$ and $\small \bm{m}$ allows us to reuse the distribution of normals.
+For instance, it is easy to see that reversing the directions of both $\small \bm{n}$ and $\small \bm{m}$ allows us to reuse the original distribution of normals.
 As for the view vector $\small \bm{v}$, we can either reverse its direction or reflect it across the macrosurface.
 Since flipping a surface upside down alters visibility, neither method yields exact results; however, the first one is preferable, since it guarantees that self-occlusion is properly accounted for.
 The resulting approximation is reasonable for complex unstructured surfaces; however, you should not expect it to be valid for a simple repeating pattern.

 ### Distribution of Visible Normals